 Saying that you don’t think that cadavers can be very useful, because doctors work with living patients and not dead ones

-Why did you put this medical school as your first choice?
+Why did you choose this medical school?

 Make clear that you considered the type of teaching of the Medical School and how it is used, compared it to various others.
 This is where your knowledge of medical school is particularly important!